Yutong-gannis/vehicle-and-traffic-sign-detection-depended-on-yolov5-and-cascade-classifier/README.md

+# vehicle-and-traffic-sign-detection-depended-on-yolov5-and-cascade-classifier
+I use both yolov5 and cascade classifier to detect vehicle and traffic sign based on bdd100k dataset.
+The reference time of yolov5 is about 17ms much better than cascade classifier., which is enough for real-time detection.

 ### cascade classifier
-cascade classifier file to detect cars, pedestrian, stoplights, two wheelers.
+Cascade classifier file to detect cars, pedestrian, stoplights, two wheelers.

 ### data
 .yaml file for datasets path

 ### datasets
-the bdd100k datain yolo's format
+The bdd100k datain yolo's format

 ### test_video
-some videos for testing
+Some videos for testing

 ### weights
 yolov5n.engine for inferencing on tensorrt